-4.1.4 Graphs
+5.1.4 Graphs

-If a graph has n vertices then it can be represented by an "adjacency matrix", which is a boolean matrix with entry g{ij} true if and only if the the graph contains an edge running from vertex i to vertex j.
+We won't give a formal definition of a graph until the Algorithms II course, but you probably already have a reasonable mental image of a bunch of nodes (vertices) with arrows (edges) between them.
+If a graph has n vertices then it can be represented by an $n \times n$ "adjacency matrix", which is a boolean matrix with entry g{ij} true if and only if the the graph contains an edge running from vertex i to vertex j.
 If the edges carry data (for instance the graph might represent an electrical network and we might need to represent the impedance of the component on each edge) then the cells of the matrix might hold, say, complex numbers (or whatever else were appropriate for the application) instead of booleans, with some special value reserved to mean "no link".